martel-innovate/MasterMind/docs/admin/catalog.md

 ## Importing the global Catalog

-When MasterMind is deployed, the default "official" Catalog will be imported (as defined by the MASTERMIND_CATALOG_REPOSITORY env variable for the API).
+When MasterMind is deployed, the default "official" Catalog will be imported from a git repository (as defined by the MASTERMIND_CATALOG_REPOSITORY env variable for the API).
 This Catalog is available to all Projects in MasterMind, and it's intended to contain a series of default recipes that all users can benefit from.
 The Catalog can be manually updated even when MasterMind is running from the UI by a MasterMind Superadmin.

 ## Importing a custom Catalog/Recipe